JosephMawer/TraderVI/README.md

 This project has mostly started for me to work with TSX market data, though I am sure it can be used with other markets as it relies on a forked version of AlphaVantage

+The library uses alpha vantage stuff mostly just to pull in lots of stock data into a local database, at which point you can run all sorts of analysis on the data.

+It uses a TMX library, which is basically a web scraper to grab real time data from tmxmoney.com, a website that provides real time stock market data for TSX..

+GUI stuff is still yet to come.. might go with UWP?? might go web..

 High level parts of the system